cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

   - Blog Post
 ---

 Think about this for a moment.
 If you were handed a brand new laptop tomorrow, how long would it take you to get it fully set up for application development?
+An hour?
+A day?
+Two days?

 And then there's the old; __"But it works on my machine..."__ Yes, we've all been there.
 You do your best with your local environment.
 But, unless you are writing desktop apps, your local environment is likely much different from the environment that your code will ultimately run in.